 The Oregon Community Food Systems Network brings people and organizations together to broaden understanding of issues, build relationships and trust, develop common purpose, and create collective capacity to realize our shared vision.

-Oregon Community Food System Network acknowledges that our food system is built and maintained on a foundation of oppression & systemic racism of Native peoples, people of color, and immigrants.
-Through a coordinated statewide network, we address this historic & systemic inequality in land ownership, food access, and labor by prioritizing the allocation of resources, decision making and power to historically excluded communities.
+Oregon Community Food System Network acknowledges that our food system is built and maintained on a foundation of oppression and systemic racism of Native peoples, people of color, and immigrants.
+Through a coordinated statewide network, we address this historic and systemic inequality in land ownership, food access, and labor by prioritizing the allocation of resources, decision making and power to historically excluded communities.
 We aim to hold ourselves accountable by building relationships, seeking inclusive participation, and practicing transparency.

 Note: This equity statement is a living document to help member organizations start conversations and reflect on Oregon’s history.
-If you would like to add feedback to this process please contact [email protected]

 - Improve communication and collaboration at local, regional and state levels